haijin-development/haiku/README.md

 </a>
 ```

-The main difference between PHP and Haiku templates could be summarize in the following statement: PHP prefers `$` for variables, haiku loves `({})` for interpolation.
+The main difference between PHP and Haiku templates could be summarize in the following statement: PHP prefers `$` for variables, [packagist](https://packagist.org/) likes elephants to do the hard work and haiku loves `({})` for interpolation.

 <a name="c-3-1-7"></a>
 #### Loops